geirs73/renault-scenic-electric/HowTo.md

 start without touching the brake.
 You then enter "Permanent IGN" (ignition) mode, which should cause power to not time out after a short period.

-*How do I open the hatch with the button on the dashboard?*
+*How do I open the tailgate with the button on the dashboard?*

-The manual says you should release the button just when the first beep is heard.
+Press, then release the button just when the beep is heard, within a second.
+Stupid but true.
-I find that it isn't that easy to make work.

-Either: Push downwards on the button until a beep is sounded, then pull the button and then opening commences.
-Or: Pull button upwards until it beeps, then push the button and opening commences.
-(Needs more verification)

 ![alt text](img/permanent_ign.jpg)